Bryn Mooser: Career

+In the 2020s, he expanded his work into artificial-intelligence-based filmmaking, founding Asteria, a production studio focused on the use of generative AI in film and television.
+Asteria has developed AI-assisted production workflows and has collaborated with technology companies on tools intended for professional filmmakers.
+Mooser has also been involved in humanitarian work, including initiatives in Haiti and West Africa.

 Awards and nominations

 His film with David Darg, Baseball in the Time of Cholera became the winner of a jury award at the Tribeca Film Festival in 2012.

 In 2016, Mooser was a Peabody Award finalist for his work in "The Gardeners of Eden".
 Apart from these, he has received the Kenneth Cole Courageous Class award and the Nelson Mandela Changemaker Award in 2016.

-Bryn Mooser received Academy Awards nominations when he co-produced Body Team 12 with David Darg.
-It was nominated in the Documentary Short Subject category of the 2016 Oscars.
-Mooser won Emmy award for the same in "Outstanding short documentary" category.
+Mooser co-produced Body Team 12 with David Darg, which was nominated in the Documentary Short Subject category of the 2016 Oscars.
+Mooser won an Emmy award for the same in "Outstanding short documentary" category.

 His film Lifeboat also received a Documentary Short Subject nomination in the 2019 Oscars.

 Mooser's film On Her Shoulders, for which he served as one of the executive producers, was one of the winners of the 2019 DuPont-Columbia Awards.
 He was brought in as a member of the Motion Picture Academy in July 2019, as part of their efforts of bringing in new members every year.